Bremsstrahlung photon contributions to parton energy loss at high virtuality ($Q^2$) : a perturbative calculation at $O(\alpha_{s} \alpha_{em})$: Introduction

 Schematically, photon production investigated herein stems from processes illustrated in Fig.~\ref{fig:HT_photons}.
-Using the higher-twist (HT) formalism in the single-scattering-induced radiation limit, real photon emission is present in Fig.~\ref{fig:HT_photons} (a) and (b), while virtual photon corrections contributing the HT scattering kernel are considered for completeness in Fig.~\ref{fig:HT_photons} (c,d).
-In addition to including photon emissions from heavy quarks, attention will also be given towards coherence effects \cite{Sirimanna:2021sqx} that were recently included in the context of gluon emissions from highly virtual quarks.
-The calculation herein will extend the results in Ref.~\cite{Sirimanna:2021sqx,Schafer:2007xh} by including additional interactions with in-medium partons depicted in Fig.~\ref{fig:HT_photons} (b), (c) and (d).
+These will be studied using the higher-twist (HT) formalism in the single-scattering-induced radiation limit.
+The processes depicted in the blob diagram Fig.~\ref{fig:HT_photons} (a) are referred to as kernel-1 and involve Glauber gluon exchange with the nuclear medium, whereas processes in Fig.~\ref{fig:HT_photons} (b) involve quark-to-gluon conversion processes~\cite{Ghiglieri:2015ala,Qin:2008rd}.
+In addition to including photon emissions from light and heavy quarks, attention will also be given towards phase coherence effects \cite{Sirimanna:2021sqx} that were recently included in the context of gluon emissions from highly virtual quarks.
+The calculation herein will extend the results in Refs.~\cite{Sirimanna:2021sqx,Schafer:2007xh} by including additional interactions with in-medium partons depicted in Fig.~\ref{fig:HT_photons} (b).
 These will be referred to as Kumar-Vujanovic (KV) kernels.